 EAT & BEYOND ANNOUNCES SIGNING OF AGREEMENT FOR ACQUISITION OF 50% SHARES OF PURPOSE ESG HOLDINGS INC.

-VANCOUVER, BC, April 26, 2023 (GLOBE NEWSWIRE) -- Eat & Beyond Global Holdings Inc. (CSE: EATS) (OTCPK: EATBF) (FSE: 988) (“Eat & Beyond” or the “Company”), an investment issuer focused on the global plant-based and alternative protein sector, is pleased to announce, that the Company has entered into a securities exchange agreement dated April 26, 2023 (the “Definitive Agreement”), which sets out the terms and conditions for the acquisition by the Company of 50% of the issued and outstanding securities in the capital of Purpose ESG Holdings Inc. (“Purpose ESG”) in exchange for securities of Eat & Beyond (the “Transaction”).
+VANCOUVER, BC, April 26, 2023 (GLOBE NEWSWIRE) -- Eat & Beyond Global Holdings Inc. EATS EATBF (FSE: 988) ("Eat & Beyond" or the "Company"), an investment issuer focused on the global plant-based and alternative protein sector, is pleased to announce, that the Company has entered into a securities exchange agreement dated April 26, 2023 (the "Definitive Agreement"), which sets out the terms and conditions for the acquisition by the Company of 50% of the issued and outstanding securities in the capital of Purpose ESG Holdings Inc. ("Purpose ESG") in exchange for securities of Eat & Beyond (the "Transaction").

 Pursuant to the terms of the Definitive Agreement, the material terms of the Transaction are as follows: